-

 Can final and interim decisions be appealed in your jurisdiction?
 If so, to which court(s) and within what timescale?

-Interim decisions may be challenged by means of time-bound complaint or a complaint on points of law.
-The time-bound complaint is comparable to an appeal on fact and law, whereas the complaint on points of law is comparable to an appeal on points of law only.
-A time-bound complaint must be filed within two weeks of the interim decision with the court whose decision is challenged, or with the court hearing the complaint.
-A complaint on points of law must be lodged with the court hearing the complaint within a period of one month.
+Interim decisions may be challenged by means of a time-limited complaint (fristgebundene Beschwerde) or a legal complaint (Rechtsbeschwerde/sofortige Beschwerde).
+The time-limited complaint is comparable to an appeal on both facts and law, whereas the legal complaint is comparable only to an appeal on points of law.
+A time-limited complaint must be filed within two weeks of the interim decision with the court whose decision is being challenged or with the court hearing the complaint.
+A legal complaint must be lodged within one month with the court hearing the complaint.

 -